sethforprivacy/sethforprivacy.com/content/posts/why-i-wont-recommend-grapheneos.md

 {{< tweet 1362397771957960704 >}}

-# GrapheneOS's organized campaign of harassment, slander, and brigading
+# GrapheneOS community member's organized campaign of harassment, slander, and brigading

 Unfortunately, choosing CopperheadOS of my own free will and writing about it during my free time was taken as an attack and misinformation campaign on GrapheneOS by their leader [Daniel Micay](https://tweet.lambda.dance/DanielMicay) and others in the community.